NethermindEth/el-node-spec/docs/docs/monitoring/intro.md

 The [Prometheus](/docs/monitoring/prometheus) instance would be deployed initially with the [Node Exporter](/docs/monitoring/node-exporter) as the only target.
 Middleware targets would be added dynamically by the tool when a new middleware is deployed.
 Grafana will be deployed initially with the [Host Metrics](/docs/monitoring/grafana#host-metrics) dashboard to visualize metrics from the [Node Exporter](/docs/monitoring/node-exporter) and monitoring host resources.

-Grafana supports alerting, the user can configure custom alerts for host and middleware metrics.
-These alerts are send to the user via Alert Contact Points, which could be configured with the CLI tool.
+Grafana supports alerting.
+The user can configure custom alerts for host and middleware metrics.
+These alerts are sent to the user via Alert Contact Points, which could be configured with the Middleware setup wizard tool.